-- E) Duties and Powers of Executive Co-Chairs: - 1) Schedule, attend, and facilitate all weekly meetings of the Committee, or send a proxy when unable to attend. - 2) Be the official spokespersons for the Committee. - 3) Have ultimate responsibility for the fiscal management of the entire Committee. - 4) Oversee the entire Committee. - 5) Present quarterly reports to the Senate. - a) Reports may vary depending on the current work of the Committee. - 6) Actively work with other organizations who are either providing or are looking to provide retention and recruitment programs/activities. - 7) Set a minimum of two (2) office hours per week in a regularly scheduled location. - a) one (1) office hour shall be held with both executive co-chairs - 8) Shall schedule, attend, and facilitate all weekly officer meetings to discuss updates, concerns, and current or future projects.
-Officer meetings will be held each week except study and finals week. - F) Duties and Power of Retention Co-Chairs: - 1) Create and develop educational materials about retention programs including Guiding Undergraduates in Developing Educational Success (G.U.I.D.E.S.) program and G.U.I.D.E.S transfer program. - 2) Work to develop student initiated retention programs. - 3) Serve as Liaison to organizations doing student initiated retention programs. - 4) Develop and sustain relationships with community organizations and statewide school retention programs. - 5) Are required to be able to be physically present over the summer break in order to carry out said responsibilities if deemed necessary.
-In the event that they are not able to be physically present over the summer break, they are required to recommend a temporary Retention Co-Chair for the committee to vote on internally. - 6) Provide recruitment ideas and programs for the Committee to carry on with. - 7) Attend all Committee meetings or send a proxy. - 8) Set a minimum of two (2) office hours per week. - G) Duties and Power of Outreach/Recruitment Co-Chairs: - 1) Create and develop educational materials about recruitment programs. - 2) Work to develop student initiated outreach programs. - 3) Serve as Liaison to organizations doing student initiated recruitment programs. - 4) Develop and sustain relationships with local community recruitment programs. - 5) Provide recruitment ideas and programs for the Committee to carry on with.
+E) Duties and Powers of Executive Co-Chairs:

+1) Schedule, attend, and facilitate all weekly meetings of the Committee, or send a proxy when unable to attend.

+- 2) Be the official spokespersons for the Committee. - 3) Have ultimate responsibility for the fiscal management of the entire Committee. - 4) Oversee the entire Committee. - 5) Present quarterly reports to the Senate. - a) Reports may vary depending on the current work of the Committee. - 6) Actively work with other organizations who are either providing or are looking to provide retention and recruitment programs/activities. - 7) Set a minimum of four (4) office hours per week in a regularly scheduled location. - 8) Shall schedule, attend, and facilitate all weekly officer meetings to discuss updates, concerns, and current or future projects.
+Officer meetings will be held if deemed necessary.

+F) Duties and Power of Retention Co-Chairs:

+- 1) Create and develop educational materials about retention programs including the Book Bank and the Guiding Undergraduates in Developing Educational Success (G.U.I.D.E.S.) program. - 2) Work to develop student initiated retention programs. - 3) Serve as Liaison to organizations doing student initiated retention programs. - 4) Develop and sustain relationships with community organizations and statewide school retention programs. - 5) Are required to be able to be physically present over the summer break in order to carry out said responsibilities.
+In the event that they are not able to be physically present over the summer break, they are required to recommend a temporary Retention Co-Chair for the committee to vote on internally. - 6) Provide recruitment ideas and programs for the Committee to carry on with. - 7) Attend all Committee meetings or send a proxy. - 8) Set a minimum of three (3) office hours per week.

+G) Duties and Power of Outreach Co-Chairs:

+- 1) Create and develop educational materials about recruitment programs. - 2) Work to develop student initiated outreach programs. - 3) Serve as Liaison to organizations doing student initiated recruitment programs. - 4) Develop and sustain relationships with local community and statewide school recruitment programs. - 5) Provide recruitment ideas and programs for the Committee to carry on with. - 6) Attend all Committee meetings or send a proxy. - 7) Set a minimum of three (3) office hours per week.